RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

     (x as f32 / 31.0 * 255.0).round() as u8
 }
 ```

+> For those unfamiliar with Rust: `u8` is an 8-bit unsigned integer, `f32` is a 32-bit floating point number, and `.round()` rounds a floating point number the nearest integer.
+Also, the last expression in a function body is the return value of the function.

 However, while talking to the maintainer of the `image` crate, he pointed me towards the direction of [the `bcdec` C library](https://github.com/iOrange/bcdec).
 So I took a peak at their code and found that they used this for the 5 bit to 8 bit conversion (here, translated to Rust):